What is MMTT – Mach II?

 The Elite Team begins practicing once high school cross country season ends and continues through mid-August or early September for the World Championships.
 Typically, athletes compete 6 to 8 times from March through September.

 The Youth Developmental Team starts formal practices in March, at the conclusion of short course swim team season and continues until mid August.
 The Youth team races 4-6 times culminating with team participation at the USAT Nationals in West Chester, OH in early August.
-Some youth team athletes will go on to compete at Ironkids Nationals in September.
+Some youth team athletes will go on to compete at Hyvee Nationals in late August.

 How often does the team practice?
 What time are the practices held?